patrick-llgc/Learning-Deep-Learning/paper_notes/mono_depth_video_in_the_wild.md

 #### Overall impression
 Same authors for [Struct2Depth](struct2depth.md).
 This work eliminates the assumption of the availability of intrinsics.
 This opens up a whole lot possibilities to learn from a wide range of videos.

-This network regresses depth, ego-motion, object motion and camera intrinsics from mono videos.
+This network regresses depth, ego-motion, object motion and camera intrinsics from mono videos. --> The idea of regressing intrinsics is similar to [GLNet](glnet.md).

 #### Key ideas
 - Estimate each of the intrinsics